Why is Friday the 13th considered unlucky? The history of the scariest date

 The superstition is widely believed to originate from the Last Supper

-The first Friday the 13th of 2026 is due to arrive, a date synonymous with bad luck for the superstitious.
+The first Friday the 13th of 2026 is here, a date synonymous with bad luck for the superstitious.

 This year will bring a triple dose of misfortune, as the 13th day of the month will fall on a Friday in February, March and November.